european-public-network/european-public-network.github.io/docs/4000_developers/4600_tooling/4640_deployment.md

 ## Build and deploy smart-contracts

-When your smart-contracts are comiled within the evan.network blockchain, json abi file was generated and can be used.
+When your smart-contracts are comiled within the European Public Network blockchain, json abi file was generated and can be used.
 To make these descriptions available in published ÐApps, you have to upload the ABI file and reference it within the DBCP.
 This can be referenced within your DBCP description files and acts as a self described contract.

 ## ENS DApp deployment

-Each ÐApp can be deployed to the evan.network, so it can be accessed from anywhere, not only from a localhost server.
+Each ÐApp can be deployed to the European Public Network, so it can be accessed from anywhere, not only from a localhost server.
 This is handled by a wrapper library, to make the deployment as simple as possible.
 To deploy DApps to ens paths, you need one configuration file, that specifies which accounts and which configurations should be used for the deployment.
 This file must be js / json